-You can verify that your Surface device has the recovery partition or not by following the simple steps as below:
+You can verify that your Surface device has the recovery partition or not by following the simple steps below:

 - Right-click on Start Menu (Win + X) and click on Computer Management